Image: Daniel Moe, Tattooed Makau, Glass, Hawaiʻi Island

 CAN I SELL MY WORK?

 Absolutely!
 This is a great opportunity to sell your work, and we have scheduled acquisition visits from the State Foundation on Culture and the Arts, as well as the Honolulu Museum of Art.
+Each entry must have a single price.
 Sales are split 60% to the artist and 40% to Hawai‘i Craftsmen.
 Work can be purchased at the gallery and online.

 Was your question not answered?
 Contact the exhibition chair Chris Edwards: christopheredwards@hawaiicraftsmen.org